Private Jet Categories – What’s the Difference?

 The Types of Private Jets Explained

-Heavy jets are designed for flyers that tend to fly with large groups of passengers, those who need to fly internationally, or coast-to-coast nonstop, or just desire the ultimate in comfort and luxury.
+Large cabin jets are designed for flyers that tend to fly with large groups of passengers, those who need to fly internationally or coast-to-coast nonstop, or just desire the ultimate in comfort and luxury.
 Heavy jets have the longest range of all classes of private jet.
 They can easily carry up to 12 passengers in complete comfort, can achieve speeds of nearly 600mph, and have more than a 5,000-mile range.
-A heavy jet can fly non-stop New York to Paris, or Los Angeles to Moscow.
+A heavy jet can fly non-stop from New York to Paris or Los Angeles to Moscow.
 The most well-known private jets in this category are the Gulfstream G450 and Gulfstream GIV.

-This is a very popular class of private jets.
+This is a very popular class of private jet.
 Super-mids are ideal for intermediate to large groups of passengers.
 They have been designed to be a very fast and cost-effective way to fly between routes in the 3,500 – 4,000-mile range.
-This makes them ideal for flights such as from Boston to LA, or Seattle to Tampa.
-Super Mid-Size jets can accommodate up to nine passengers and are very fast.
-In fact, the most popular private jet in this category, the Cessna Citation X, is known as the the fastest airplane in the world for civilian use.
+This makes them ideal for flights such as from Boston to LA or Seattle to Tampa.
+Super Midsize jets can accommodate up to nine passengers and are very fast.
+In fact, the most popular private jet in this category, the Cessna Citation X, is known as the fastest airplane in the world for civilian use.

 Light jets are the typical “executive jet.”
-Light jets are small, and speedy, designed for the business traveler who needs to do regular “city to city” hops such as New York to DC, or Boston to Atlanta.
+Light jets are small and speedy, designed for business travelers who need to do regular “city to city” hops such as New York to D.C. or Boston to Atlanta.
 They have a range of about 700 – 2,000 miles.
 The Hawker 400 XP boasts great performance and one of the most spacious cabins in the category

 Why Is It So Important to Know the Differences Between the Classes of Private Jets?

-It is important for anyone who is a regular traveler on private jets - or think they would like to be - to understand the differences between these categories.
-Not only so you have a better understanding of your travel needs, but mainly because most methods of private air travel, other than JetSmarter, lock you into a particular class of jet.
+It is important for anyone who is a regular traveler on private jets - or thinks they would like to be - to understand the differences between these categories.
+Not only so you have a better understanding of your travel needs but mainly because most methods of private air travel lock you into a particular class of jet.

-Of course, if you buy a private jet for corporate or personal use, that’s it, you are locked into using that particular jet.
-But, did you know that other, more cost-effective methods such as fractal ownership, or Jet Cards, also lock you into a single aircraft?
-That is all well and good if a heavy jet suits all of you travel needs, but what about times when you may not need one?
-With a Jet Card you will still be paying the top hourly rate for a heavy jet, even when you can fly on a mid, or light jet.
+Of course, if you buy a private jet for corporate or personal use, that’s it; you are locked into using that particular jet.
+But did you know that other, more cost-effective methods, such as fractal ownership, also lock you into a single aircraft?
+That is all well and good if a large cabin jet suits all of your travel needs, but what about times when you may not need one?

-Only the JetSmarter app allows you to book exactly the kind of jet you want or need, every time you fly!
+Only the XO mobile app allows you to book exactly the kind of jet you want or need every time you fly!

-We are creating a better way to fly private, one that provides the private flyer with guaranteed availability of flights at market friendly prices that are often less than any other way to book or fly privately, such as Jet Cards, Private Charter, or Fractional Jet Ownership.
+We are creating a better way to fly private, one that provides the private flyer with guaranteed availability of flights at market-friendly prices that are often less than any other way to book or fly privately, such as private charter or fractional jet ownership.